 Loan repayment terms

 The loan repayment term is also selected when you apply for a loan.
-Once you enter repayment, you’ll have 5, 10, or 15 years to pay back an Ascent Tuition loan, and 10 or 15 years to pay back an Ascent Independent loan.
+Once you enter repayment, you’ll have 5, 10, or 15 years to pay back an Ascent Cosigned loan, and 10 or 15 years to pay back an Ascent Non-Cosigned loan.

 Ascent can be a great match for borrowers who don’t have a cosigner.
 But other lenders may also be willing to offer you better rates, so it’s important to request rates from multiple lenders before accepting an offer.

-Note: While you can compare rates from Ascent Tuition loans through Credible, Ascent Independent loans are not currently available.
+Note: While you can compare rates from Ascent Cosigned loans through Credible, Ascent Non-Cosigned loans are not currently available.

 Ascent stands out among private student lenders for its willingness to provide loans to students without a cosigner, even if you have little or no credit history.

-In addition, Ascent offers several perks with both the Ascent Tuition and Independent loans:
+In addition, Ascent offers several perks with both the Ascent Cosigned and Non-Cosigned loans:

-- 0.25 percentage point interest rate discount: When you authorize automatic payments.
+- 0.25% interest rate discount: When you authorize automatic payments.

 - No fees: No application, origination, or disbursement fees.